Sioux City Explorers

 Bio

-RHP Zach Willeman is set to join the Explorers this season following a year in the Miami Marlins organization.
-Willeman will be entering his sixth season of professional baseball, spending the past five between the Marlins, Los Angeles Dodgers and Kansas City Royals organizations.
-Last year was Willeman’s one and only year in Miami’s organization after signing a minor league contract in the offseason.
-In 2023, the righty pitched in 14 games with AA Pensacola, putting up a 7.13 ERA with 15 strikeouts and a 1.64 WHIP.
-He finished his season with a 3.60 ERA over five innings across his final four appearances.
+Willeman originally joined the Explorers prior to the 2024 season following a year in the Miami Marlins organization.
+In 2023, the righty pitched in 14 games with AA Pensacola of the Southern League, putting up a 7.13 ERA with 15 strikeouts and a 1.64 WHIP.
+He finished his season with a 3.60 ERA over five innings across his final four appearances for Pensacola.

 In 2021, Willeman returned to the mound in the minors after the 2020 hiatus.
 Throughout the season, he put up a 3.78 ERA across 47.2 innings out of the bullpen, also striking out 59 batters during that span.
 His season included a span of nearly two months where he held a 1.73 ERA over 26 innings between June 25 and Aug.
 22 for the Drillers.